acterglobal/a3/docs/content/docs/dev/testing.md

 ![Ubuntu ServerName](/images/ubuntu-servername.png)

-You have to enter `ds9.effektio.org` in this dialog, that is domain applied to all users in `effektio-test`.
+Keep `localhost` in this dialog, that is domain applied to all users in `effektio-test`.
 `server_name` in `/etc/matrix-synapse/homeserver.yaml` seems to not affect synapse config and the setting of this dialog during installation affects synapse config clearly.

 In `homeserver.yaml`, you have to change `bind_addresses: ['::1', '127.0.0.1']` to `bind_addresses: ['0.0.0.0']`.